Framework for the Conduct of Practice-Ready Assessments – Specialists

 - Making a practice-ready recommendation to the College

-- The physician has demonstrated the competencies necessary for safe, independent practice in [discipline]; or
+- The physician has demonstrated the competencies necessary for Defined licensure with or without conditions and restrictions on the licence.

-- The physician has demonstrated the competencies necessary for safe, independent practice in [discipline] with the following exceptions; or
+- The physician has demonstrated the competencies necessary for a different form of licensure.

-- The physician has not at this time demonstrated the competencies necessary for safe, independent practice in [discipline].
+- The physician has not demonstrated competencies for any form of licensure.

 Withdrawal from the Assessment

 The PRA candidate has up to 4 weeks to formally withdraw from the assessment.